shadowhand/git-encrypt/README.md

 ## Configuration

 To quickly setup gitcrypt interactively, run `gitcrypt init` from the root of your git repository.
-It will ask you for a passphrase, cipher mode, and what files should be encrypted.
+It will ask you for a passphrase, shared salt, cipher mode, and what files should be encrypted.

     $ cd my-repo
     $ gitcrypt init